 From the moment your new client signs on, your team should focus on achieving results.
 How long does it take for your new customer to transition a new customer from the onboarding phase to one where they can incorporate your product into their operations?
 Is it days?
 Weeks?

 Only through onboarding completion does a new client discover your product’s actual value.

 Tracking ongoing engagement with your new customers via surveys, queries, and other forms for collecting feedback generates valuable data on the customer experience.
 During onboarding, your project manager prioritized total accessibility and transparency for the client.

 The customer response rate indicates your team’s responsiveness to your customer’s inquiries, challenges, personal experiences, etc.

 How often do your new customers use your product?
 Which features do they use?
-Adoption rates quantitate the effectiveness of your onboarding process by measuring how frequently customers use your product.
+Adoption rates quantify your onboarding process’s effectiveness by measuring how frequently customers use your product.

 “The goal is to get as much feedback as possible,” says Mark Mitchell.
-“Some customers are busy using your new product or service and may not be able to provide feedback.
-But when they are given a short survey immediately after the onboarding process, they are more likely to provide insight into their experience.
+“Some customers are busy using your new product or service and may be unable to provide feedback.
+But when given a short survey immediately after the onboarding process, they are more likely to provide insight into their experience.
 A little is better than nothing!”

 A standard formula for computing customer adoption rate is to divide the number of account licenses purchased by the number of unique daily logins.